Best Hiking Shirts for Hiking & Backpacking 2026

 Types of Hiking Shirts

-There are 3 main types of hiking shirts mentioned in this review, they are Hiking T-Shirts, Button up collared hiking shirts, and Sun Shirt or Sun Hoody.
+There are three main types of hiking shirts in this review: hiking t-shirts, button-up collared hiking shirts, and the sun shirt or sun hoody.

-Hiking T-shirts are popular and mainly use merino wool or high UPF-rated polyester.
-Most people will prefer a hiking t-shirt style with no buttons at all.
-Think about whether you want a relaxed fit, an active fit, or a tight-fit shirt.
+Hiking t-shirts are popular and mainly use merino wool or high UPF-rated polyester.
+Most people prefer a t-shirt style with no buttons at all.
+Think about whether you want a relaxed fit, an active fit, or a tight fit, and remember that a looser cut breathes better and gives you more freedom to scramble, use poles, and duck under blowdowns.

-Button-down shirts can be useful, especially if you want to roll up the sleeves.
-Snap buttons are easier to use than traditional buttons, particularly if you have sweaty hands!
-Most button-up shirts generally look smart and have a collar.
-This makes them versatile enough to use as a travel shirt when you want something durable that looks good.
+Button-down shirts can be useful, especially if you want to roll up the sleeves to vent on a climb.
+Snap buttons are easier to use than traditional buttons, particularly if you have sweaty hands.
+Most button-ups look smart and have a collar, which protects the back of your neck from the sun and makes them versatile enough to use as a travel shirt when you want something durable that still looks good in town.

 Hiking Sun Shirts and Sun Hoody

-The sun hoody or hiking sun shirt is usually very light and uses a very breathable material that not only protects you from the sun but also provides good moisture management.
+The sun hoody or sun shirt is usually very light and uses a breathable material that protects you from the sun while still managing moisture well.
 Sun shirts are becoming more popular for hiking and backpacking.
-I first started using them as running shirts and transitioned into using sun shirts for hiking.
-Most offer some form of odor control built in such as polygiene or similar.
+I first started using them as running shirts and transitioned into using sun shirts from time to time.
+Most offer some form of built-in odor control such as Polygiene.

-When combined with a hood they offer premium sun protection, especially on the back of the neck and ears.
-But many people, myself included, prefer to wear a sun hat for backpacking rather than a sun hoody.
+When combined with a hood they offer premium sun protection, especially on the back of the neck and ears, which saves you constantly reapplying sunscreen on exposed terrain.
+That said, many people, myself included, often prefer to wear a sun hat for backpacking rather than a sun hoody.

 Merino Wool